- As low as $160/Night

 - Record a video to document the condition of the property.

-- Did your group have a wonderful time?
-Many rental management companies make it easy for travelers to provide reviews.
-If your property and/or property management company was wonderful, they will likely appreciate your kind words.
-If anything was imperfect and they failed to fix it reasonably, or if the vacation rental wasn't described correctly, you'll want to make a note as part of your review.
+- Did your group have a excellent vacation?
+Many rental management companies make it easy for clients to provide comments.
+If your rental property and/or property management company was fantastic, they always love to hear your praise.
+If anything was amiss and they failed to address it reasonably, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your comments.